• Skip to primary navigation

 What’s the difference between Tadka Dal and Dal fry?

-Dal also, popularly known as Indian lentil soup is typically made using either – Tuvar / Toor (split pigeon peas), Moong (split moong beans), Chana dal (split chickpeas) or Masoor (split red lentil) or sometimes even a combination of these pulses.
+Dal, also, popularly known as Indian lentil soup, is typically made using either – Tuvar / Toor (split pigeon peas), Moong (split moong beans), Chana dal (split chickpeas), or Masoor (split red lentil) or sometimes even a combination of these pulses.

 If you are new to Indian cooking, Tadka dal would probably be a good recipe to start with.
 All you need to do is add dal (tuvar or moong) along with onions, tomatoes, and green chilies in a pressure cooker or an Instant Pot.
 Cook it till the dal is soft.
-Temper it with oil, cumin/mustard seeds, red chilies, asafoetida and you are all set.
+Temper it with oil, cumin/mustard seeds, red chilies, and asafoetida, and you are all set.
 Here’s an easy Tadka dal recipe for you to try – it is both simple and satisfying.

-On the other hand, if you want to try something exquisite, lip smacking and finger licking good 😀 – you should make dal fry.
+On the other hand, if you want to try something exquisite, lip-smacking, and finger-licking good 😀 – you should make dal fry.

 How to make dal fry?

 In dal fry, the dal (either tuvar or moong) is cooked and set aside.
 Tomatoes are then pureed along with green chilies, ginger, and garlic and then fried in ghee along with a few spices till the raw taste disappears.
-The cooked dal is then added to this mixture and the flavors are allowed to meld in.
+The cooked dal is then added to this mixture, and the flavors are allowed to meld in.

 Dal fry goes well with rotis and jeera rice.